-Passover begins Tuesday evening, April 7.
-This is the time we will observe the Passover meal with our families and have a prayer vigil.
-This is also the day when you will remove the yeast from your homes, however, we have the opportunity in the current situation of spending more time at home and together to start earlier to examine our hearts and clean out the leaven from both our homes and our hearts..
+Passover begins Saturday evening, March 27th.
+This is the time we will observe the Passover meal together in our Assembly This is also the day when you will remove the yeast from your homes, however, we have the opportunity of spending more time at home and together to start earlier to examine our hearts and clean out the leaven from both our homes and our hearts, so please note that if your family would like to start this 7-day fast from unleavened bread earlier, please feel free to choose your own date that best suits the needs of your family..

-If you would like to join us in this remembrance wherever you live, we will be having the prayer vigil the evening of April 7th and then we will be observing unleavened bread from that day until the following Tuesday evening, April 14th.
-Please watch for more information on how to sign up for the prayer vigil.
+If you would like to join us in this remembrance wherever you live, we will be having the prayer vigil the evening of March 27th and then we will be observing unleavened bread from that day until the following Saturday evening, April 3rd, UNLESS your family choses to start the observance earlier, in that case, you will be ending earlier.
+For the Prayer Vigil, please pray as God leads.
+We will not have a formal sign up for times..

 PASSOVER AND THE PASSION OF CHRIST